 Russell R. Abrutyn

-Course Description: In the 2010 case of Padilla v Kentucky, the United State Supreme Court set forth the obligations of defense counsel representing non-citizen clients: criminal defense attorneys have an obligation to advise their clients about the risk of deportation inherent in a guilty plea.
+Course Description: In the 2010 case of Padilla v.
+Kentucky, the United States Supreme Court set forth the obligations of defense counsel representing non-citizen clients: criminal defense attorneys have an obligation to advise their clients about the risk of deportation inherent in a guilty plea.
 Since Padilla, the Supreme Court has ruled on several other cases regarding the rights of immigrant defendants in criminal proceedings.
 Our speaker, who has appeared in immigration and federal court on behalf of immigrant clients, will present an update on the intersection of criminal and immigration law.
 Topics of discussion will include:

 - Padilla v.
 Kentucky and Jae Lee v.
-U.S., the right of noncitizen defendants to receive advice about the immigration consequences of a plea and establishing prejudice.
+U.S., the right of non-citizen defendants to receive advice about the immigration consequences of a plea and establishing prejudice.

 - HYTA, 7411, and other dispositions in Michigan that are convictions for immigration purposes.

 - Common grounds of removal.

 - Immigration consequences of convictions beyond removal: Adam Walsh Act, admissibility, and naturalization.

 This is the first seminar in a 10-part criminal law seminar series.
 These seminars will be presented later this year: